bahmanasadi/nvim-setup/README.md

 If you have `ag` installed, ctrlp will use that instead of the default find command.
 This enhances your experience greately.

 If you are developing javascript, please install js-beautify using `npm install js-beautify -g` so your code is formated on save.
+Also installing eslint and flow locally would be detected and used.